SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_docker_concentrator.md

     - DISK_SPACE=32g
 ```

 Two environment variables are used to customize the container.
-These variables are used to define a queue for incoming logs in case there is a temporaly issue in transmitting events to SEKOIA.IO.
+These variables are used to define a queue for incoming logs in case there is a temporarily issue in transmitting events to SEKOIA.IO.
 The queue stores messages in memory up to a certain number of events and then store them on disk.
 When the issue is fixed, events stored are retrieved from the queue and forward to the plateform.

 * `MEMORY_MESSAGES=1000000` means the queue is allowed to store up to 100000 messages in memory.
 Since in the image configuration, the maximum value of a message is 20k, 100000 means 100000 * 20000 = 2G
 * `DISK_SPACE=32g` means the queue is allowed to store on disk up to 32 giga of messages.